nschlia/ffmpegfs/INSTALL.md

 * libdvdread (>= 5.0.0)
 * libdvdnav (>= 5.0.0)

-For optional Bluray support, you need the following libraries:
+For optional Blu-ray support, you need the following libraries:

 * libbluray (>= 0.6.2)